RedisLabs/redislabs-docs/content/rs/references/rest-api/objects/bdb/replica_sources_status.md

 The `replica_sources` status field relates to the [Replica Of]({{<relref "/rs/administering/creating-databases/create-active-passive">}}) feature, which enables the creation of a Redis database (single- or multi-shard) that synchronizes data from another Redis database (single- or multi-shard).

-The status field represents the Replica Of sync process status for a specific sync source.
+The status field represents the Replica Of sync status for a specific sync source.

 Possible status values: